KarenOk/FeedReader-Testing/README.md

 ## Project Overview

 This project is a web-based application that reads RSS feeds.
-I have written various tes suitess using Jasmine to ensure that everything works as should.
+I have written various test suites using Jasmine to ensure that everything works as should.

 ## Getting Started